Install n2x-node Agent

 For a deeper dive into Azure custom data, refer to the official documentation.

-agent on your Linux VMs within the Google Cloud Platform (GCP) environment:
+Simplify the installation process for the n2x-node agent on your Linux VMs within the Google Cloud Platform (GCP) environment:

 -